zombeej/challenge-2019-10/README.md

 Given the letters `iisq`, your max score would be 10.
 I=1, S=1, Q=10, and none of the multi letter words that can be formed score higher than just Q itself.

+#### Timing

+What should be timed?
+Generally speaking, nearly everything.
+Historically the following are excluded from your timer: Importing libraries/modules, setting constants, setting test input, printing the solution.
+Everything else should be inside your timer, including loading the dictionary.

 #### Output

 Running your solution should output your info in the following format: `username, language, word formed, solution, time in ms, notes`.